Skip to main content

 Technical Analysis

 CVE-2025-59056 is a medium-severity vulnerability affecting FreePBX versions 15, 16, and 17 prior to specific patch releases (15.0.38, 16.0.41, and 17.0.21).
-FreePBX is an open-source web-based GUI widely used for managing Asterisk-based telephony systems.
-The vulnerability stems from improper limitation of a pathname to a restricted directory (CWE-22), commonly known as a path traversal flaw, within the security-reporting module of FreePBX.
-This flaw allows unauthenticated remote attackers to trigger the uninstall function of certain modules by sending crafted requests to the Administrator Control Panel web interface.
-The uninstall function drops the module’s database tables, which store critical configuration data.
+FreePBX is an open-source web-based graphical user interface widely used for managing Asterisk-based telephony systems.
+The vulnerability is categorized under CWE-22, which involves improper limitation of a pathname to a restricted directory, commonly known as a path traversal flaw.
+This vulnerability allows unauthenticated remote attackers to send malicious requests to the Administrator Control Panel web interface, triggering the uninstall function for certain modules.
+The uninstall function drops the module's database tables, which store critical configuration data.
 As a result, exploitation leads to loss of module configurations and potentially disrupts telephony services managed by FreePBX.
-The CVSS 4.0 base score is 6.6, reflecting a medium severity with network attack vector, no required privileges or user interaction, and a high impact on availability due to database table deletion.
-No known exploits are reported in the wild as of the publication date.
-The vulnerability affects multiple major FreePBX versions, emphasizing the need for patching.
-Since the attack requires no authentication and can be performed remotely, the risk of automated exploitation exists, especially on publicly accessible FreePBX administrative interfaces.
-However, the impact is limited to availability and integrity of module configurations rather than confidentiality.
-The vulnerability does not affect the core telephony engine directly but can cause significant operational disruption by removing module data.
+The CVSS 4.0 score of 6.6 reflects a medium severity level, with the vector indicating network attack vector, low attack complexity, no privileges or user interaction required, but with a high impact on availability due to data destruction.
+No known exploits are currently reported in the wild, but the vulnerability is publicly disclosed and patched.
+The flaw arises from insufficient validation or restriction of pathnames within the security-reporting module, enabling attackers to manipulate paths to invoke destructive uninstall operations remotely without authentication.

 Potential Impact